Easiest ETA Countries

 Common sense and guesswork sometimes need to be employed: Take Sri Lanka, which has excellent odds but local language is recommended.
 How many applicants will however speak Sinhala?
 More may be expected to speak Tamil which is widely spoken in southern India where there are several study abroad programs operating with many U.S. students who have studied Tamil.
 Yet how many of the six Sri Lanka grants will go to Tamil-speakers when Tamil is not the dominant language of Sri Lanka and some Tamil areas may be off-limits due to the recent civil war between the Sri Lankan government and the Tamil Tigers?
 So given all these considerations, even if you do not speak Sinhala or Tamil but have everything else they want, your chances should be fairly good.
 Apply the same type of analysis to other countries.

-Earning TESL Certification is a factor especially for assignments in some countries as you will know from having studied Teaching Experience on the Preparations Level at
+Earning TESL Certification is a factor, especially for assignments in some countries where you will be teaching at universities, as you will know from having studied TESL Certification on the Preparations Level at

 and also the ETA preferences in the Summary of each country under consideration via

 A complete listing of all the data for the ETA countries can be found in this spreadsheet: